 If you prefer to skip applying the joint compound, you can hang the drywall yourself and hire an expert to do the mudding.

 07 of 13

 Painting is a job that the average homeowner can do, but typically do-it-yourselfers can't do it as quickly.
 Paint the walls—or have them painted—before cabinet installation.
 Use quality brand paint, preferably a semi-gloss for the walls and ceiling, because it's easy to wipe down, and it doesn't retain moisture.

 Buy the right paintbrushes.
 Angled brushes work great on trim, but cutting in around the ceiling and floor is best done with a four-inch brush.

-Cut in the ceiling and floors before rolling on the paint, then sand between coasts with 150-grit sandpaper after the first coat is dry.
-Apply two coats, not one, and plan to touch up the paint after the cabinets are installed.
+Cut in or do the careful edges where the ceiling and floors meet the walls before rolling the paint on the walls.
+Lightly sand between coats with 150-grit sandpaper after the first coat is dry.
+Apply two coats.
+Plan to touch up the color after the cabinet installation.

 08 of 13

 Some builders like to put in the flooring and baseboards after the cabinets are installed to save on cost, but you might prefer to do it before.
 No quarter rounds, base shoe, or floor moldings are needed.

 You might consider some eco-friendly, renewable choices.
 Cork flooring is made from stripped tree bark, leaving the trees intact.
 It's warm and inviting, but cork can yellow in sunlight, it scratches easily, and moisture makes it swell.